flutter/website/using-ide.md

 You need to connect a device, or start a simulator, to proceed.

 1. Locate the **Flutter Target Selector** drop-down button.
 This shows a list of available targets.
-Select the target you want your app to started on.
+Select the target you want your app to be started on.
 * When you connect devices, or start simulators, additional entries appear.

 ### Run app without breakpoints